Jace Peterson Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.97 team ERA ranks 26th across all MLB pitching staffs.
+- The White Sox's 4.96 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (214 total, 1.4 per game).
+- White Sox pitchers combine to allow 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).

 - Toussaint (4-7 with a 5.10 ERA and 81 strikeouts in 83 2/3 innings pitched) gets the start for the White Sox, his 16th of the season.

-- In his last time out on Friday against the Boston Red Sox, the righty threw 6 1/3 innings, giving up one earned run while surrendering five hits.
+- The righty's most recent appearance came on Friday against the Boston Red Sox, when he tossed 6 1/3 innings, surrendering one earned run while giving up five hits.

-- In 19 games this season, the 27-year-old has amassed a 5.10 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .223 to opposing batters.
+- The 27-year-old has amassed an ERA of 5.10, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .223 against him.

 © 2023 Data Skrive.
 All rights reserved.